 - Deadpan Snarker: Certainly has his moments.

-- Divine Date: He is in a relationships with the goddess Aiwass.
+- Divine Date: He is in a relationship with the goddess Aiwass.

 - Looks Like Orlok: With the exception of his pitch-black skin, his appearance fits the mold perfectly, being bald and having many sharp teeth.